 We always advertise in the local newspapers.
 If you live in a big city advertising in a big local paper maybe too pricey so here are more great ways I like to advertise.
 Craigslist is a good way to advertise but I also find that lots of people are creating local Facebook sale groups.
 If you are a member of one or a few of these groups advertise in there assuming they allow it.
 If you aren’t a member of any search for some that you can advertise in.

 You will also want to focus on your signage.
 This is how people are going to find you and very important when you live off the beaten path.
 It also will help attract those people who didn’t see your other advertisement but just happen to be driving by your area.
 I like to use neon poster boards, specifically bright yellow or green.
 These colors attract your attention.
 Either way, be consistent and don’t use random different colors, choose one.

 A little brown colored cardboard does nothing for me.
 I also can’t read 2-inch writing driving by in a vehicle.
 Your letters need to be large and in charge.
-The yard sale part needs to be like 10-12 inches at least and then the rest can be 5-6 inches in sizing.
+The yard sale part needs to be like 10-12 inches at least and then the rest can be 5-6 inches in size.
 Use a sharpie and make your letter bold but don’t try to be cute and do crazy fonts.
 An actual address is optional.
 I prefer to have signs along the way.
 We cut up a few pieces of wood and staple our poster board on these.
 Just remember to place them only where you are allowed and to pick them up once your sale is over.

 Step 2: The big day!